ryan4yin/nixos-and-flakes-book/docs/nixpkgs/callpackage.md

     # ......
 ```

-In essence, `pkgs.callPackage` is used as `pkgs.callPackage fn args`, where `fn` is a Nix file or function, and `args` is an attribute set.
+In essence, `pkgs.callPackage` is used as `pkgs.callPackage fn args`, where the place holder `fn` is a Nix file or function, and `args` is an attribute set.
 Here's how it works:

 1. `pkgs.callPackge fn args` first checks if `fn` is a function or a file.
 If it's a file, it imports the function defined within.
    1. After this step, you have a function, typically with parameters like `lib`, `stdenv`, `fetchurl`, and possibly some custom parameters.